James Moffat (mathematician)

 James Moffat FIMA CMath is a mathematician.
-He was a boffin in the 1982 Falklands war.
-He wrote Complexity Theory and Network Centric Warfare, cited by 275.
+He was a researcher for the Ministry of Defence during the 1982 Falklands War.
+He wrote Complexity Theory and Network Centric Warfare, which has 275 scholarly citations.

 Moffat is currently Professor of Physics at the University of Aberdeen, where he studies quantum gravity.
 He has published 135 articles.
 He is a recipient of the Napier Medal in Mathematics and the President’s Medal of the ORS; the 'nobel medal in analytics'.
 He is also a Fellow of OR, a Fellow of the Institute of Mathematics and its Applications, and a Chartered Mathematician.
 His contributions to the literature cited 560 times include new theories for Loop Quantum Gravity based on the Mathematics of Operator Algebras.

 Moffat was an early writer on the topic of the Agile Organization.
 Business agility, generally, had been discussed before, but agility, specifically in the context of military organizations, was a new field in 2005.